The 10 States In America With The Largest Black Population For 2023

 Click to enlarge

 But the question on the top of your mind must be which one exactly?
-Based on all the articles we’ve written the last 5 years, we put our money on Alabama.
+Based on all the articles we’ve written in the last ten years, we put our money on Alabama.

 What’s the state with the largest African American population?
 Well, according to the most recent Census data, Mississippi is the state with the highest percentage of black Americans.